weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. Where are secrets stored in this layout**

-**A.** We are striving to keep secrets outside the git repository and therefore this structure.
-However, we don't enforce that the user isn't using solutions like SOPS or sealed secrets with their application manifests.
+**A.** We are striving to keep secrets outside the git repository and, therefore this structure.
+However, we don't enforce that the user uses solutions like SOPS or sealed secrets with their application manifests.

 **Q. With the Weave GitOps repo containing configuration for numerous clusters, it seems like it could be easy to cause a lot of damage in a single commit**